helium/docs/docs/governance/staking-with-realms.md

 ### Staking in the Helium Wallet App

-Staking in the Helium Wallet App can be done by navigating to the <code>Governance</code> tab within the Helium Wallet.
+Staking in the Helium Wallet App can be done by navigating to the "Governance" tab within the Helium Wallet.
 Ensure you select the token you want to stake (HNT, MOBILE or IOT) at the top.

 <figure className="screensnippet-wrapper">